 Fine for a listen.

-334 - Squeezing Out Sparks, Graham Parker - This one I thought I would hate.
+337 - Aqualung, Jethro Tull - A fairly anti-religious 70s rock album with plenty of kick-butt flute solos.
+Seriously the flute solos are actually pretty impressive at times.
+Up To Me is a great number.334 - Squeezing Out Sparks, Graham Parker - This one I thought I would hate.
 And I think I did up front but the songs were just too catchy not to enjoy.
 A post punk pop artist who sounds a little more like Costello.
 Local Girls.
 I might come back to this one in time.

 333 - Wild Gift, X - Early punk from the 70s.
 Nothing really stood out to me.
 But what I like about earlier punk is it came from a honest place and seemed like a vary natural progression in rock, in that, what they played and wrote wasn't influenced by what they thought the genre was suppose to be or suggest.
 Far more poppy then what punk became.
 It was just what they wanted it to be.
 Give it a go.
 In This House That I Call Home